 Understanding your lawn fertilization program is the only way to ensure you have healthy grass, as the demands of Mother Nature put modern lawns under stress.
-Pests, pollution, invasive weeds, temperature changes, pets and their droppings and simply people who walk through your hard can damage your grass.
+Pests, pollution, invasive weeds, temperature changes, and pets can damage your grass.
 Not only can it wind up looking awful.
 It could die out completely.
 No one wants a yard full of dust—or of mud once it rains.

 Most people have no idea of what different mixes stand for, let alone the best time to apply them.
 Change that, and you will have the nicest looking yard on the block.
 Fertilizer, along with timely weed and pest control, makes it possible to have a lush, green lawn even when summer turns the heat up.